Advertising and the Public Interest: Legal Protection of Trade Symbols, 57 Yale L.J. 1165 (1948)

 Date of Authorship for this Version

 Brown, Ralph S. Jr., "Advertising and the Public Interest: Legal Protection of Trade Symbols" (1948).
 Faculty Scholarship Series.
-Paper 2689.
+2689.